 A balanced diet can provide all the vitamins, minerals, and other nutrient that your body needs.
-This diet will also supports your overall health and well-being.
+This diet will also support your overall health and well-being.
 It will help you to look and feel your best.

 When combined with regular physical activity, a balanced diet can help prevent conditions such as:

-Exact amounts of each food group and calories you will vary based on your age, sex, and activity level.
+Exact amounts of each food group and calories you will need vary based on your age, sex, and activity level.

 Whole grains are in their natural form with the entire grain seed, which includes the bran, germ, and endosperm.
 Whole grains come in a many varieties.
 You may see labels with the words cracked, crushed, or flaked.
 Many grains are also a source of dietary fiber.

 Labels are not always what they seem, so learn to read them in order to increase your food knowledge.
 For example, whole wheat bread is not the same as whole grain bread.
 Whole grain should be the first ingredient on the list.
 Ideally, food should have as few ingredients as possible.
 The more ingredients a product has, the more processed and less natural it is.

 Vegetables can be divided into 5 subgroups: dark green, orange, dry beans and peas, starchy, and other.
 Each of these groups provides different nutritional values.
 Vegetables in the dark green and orange groups are rich in vitamins, minerals, and disease-fighting antioxidants.

 Vegetables in the dry beans and peas group provide high amounts of protein, iron, and zinc.
 They are also considered part of the protein group.

 Starchy vegetables, such as potatoes and corn, contain more carbohydrate than other vegetables and are sometimes treated as part of the grains group.
 If you are keeping track of what you are eating, count them in 1 group, not both.